About the Program

 One of Europe’s most unique destinations, Amsterdam’s identity as one of the few remaining canal cities has had a major impact on how the city has developed its character.
 Residents of Amsterdam are some of Europe’s greenest, and the city’s environmentally-friendly, laid-back attitude has helped to make it one of the most visited places in the world.

 Both fall and spring study abroad options are available.
 UvA’s academic year is divided into two, 21-week semesters.
 These semesters are further divided into three blocks.
+Full academic calendars can be found here.
 The following is an approximation of the academic calendar:

 |End of August||Orientation|